glua/gm_f1atgrass/README.md

 This is the testbed for gm_voxelate, a configurable voxel module for Garrysmod.

 ##Voxelate Pre-Release
-Currently this repo also serves as the pre-release for gm_voxelate.
+Currently this repo also houses the pre-release for gm_voxelate.
 Only windows binaries are available at the moment.

-See the Facepunch Thread for more information.
+See the [Facepunch Thread](http://facepunch.com/showthread.php?t=1466364) for more information.

 ##Installation